mapillary/OpenSfM/README.md

 # Naive Cone Pairing Algorithm
 **Jupyter-notebooks could be found in this repo https://github.com/aliaksandr960/opensfm_pairing_draft**

+Special thanks to @Komzpa and the OpenAerialMap community for their ideas, data, and support.

 ## Overview
 **Generally, it is just attempt to fix some small number of edge cases.
 OpenSfM is the proven tool, which successfuly works for more than 10 years.**